timbru31/SilkSpawners/README.md

 as of 2012/01/22.

 ## Limitations
+Requires CraftBukkit 1.1+.
+Will not work on 1.0.1-R1 (no plans to backport).

 SilkSpawners only changes the spawner type, it does not manage the spawning itself;
 the spawning algorithm remains up to Minecraft.
 Other plugins offer more control.